 A loan in the amount of $1.5 billion, according to A. Kudrin, will increase the gold and foreign exchange reserves of Belarus, and the budget of Belarus will receive

 amount converted into Belarusian rubles.
-Where will they be directed
+Where will they be sent?

-another 2 billion dollars, as well as money from Belarusian bonds, was not specified.
-For Belarus, we note that 3.5 billion dollars of loans in
+another $2 billion, as well as money from Belarusian bonds, was not specified.
+For Belarus, we note, 3.5 billion dollars of loans in

 dollars), and slightly less than the size of the social support fund (combines